Q)Â Â In an AP, the sum of the first n terms is given by Sn = 6n – n2. Find its 30th term.

 2a + (2 – 1) d = 2 (6 – 2)

-Now, we have values of a and d, let’s calculate value of 30th term:
+Step 5: Now, let’s calculate value of 30th term:

 We know that the nth term of an AP is given by: Tn = a + (n – 1) d